livepeer/LIPs/LIPs/LIP-36.md

 ## Specification Rationale

-Note that with this proposed earnings earnings algorithm delegators that submit a `BondingManager.bond()`, `BondingManager.unbond()`, `BondingManager.rebond()`, `BondingManager.rebondFromUnbonded()` or `BondingManager.withdrawFees()` transaction before their orchestrator calls reward will not be eligible for the reward shares for the round.
-And if they submit any of the aforementioned transactions before their orchestrator generates all possible fees for a round (for example, if an orchestrator redeems another winning ticket for the round after the delegator submits one of these transactions) they will not be eligible for additional fee shares for the round.
+Note that with this proposed earnings earnings algorithm delegators that submit a `BondingManager.bond()`, `BondingManager.unbond()`, `BondingManager.rebond()`, `BondingManager.rebondFromUnbonded()` or `BondingManager.withdrawFees()` transaction before their transcoder calls reward will not be eligible for the reward shares for the round.
+And if they submit any of the aforementioned transactions before their transcoder generates all possible fees for a round (for example, if an transcoder redeems another winning ticket for the round after the delegator submits one of these transactions) they will not be eligible for additional fee shares for the round.
 This is also the case for the current earnings claiming algorithm.
-However, with the current earnings claiming algorithm, these "lost" reward and fee shares are distributed amongst the remaining delegators for an orchestrator that did not claim earnings through the round.
+However, with the current earnings claiming algorithm, these "lost" reward and fee shares are distributed amongst the remaining delegators for an transcoder that did not claim earnings through the round.
 In the proposed earnings claiming algorithm, these "lost" reward and fee shares are not distributed to anyone.
 Attempting to distribute these reward and fee shares to another entity increases complexity.
 Furthermore, the frequency of these lost reward and fee shares can be reduced by staking applications notifying delegators when they would lose reward and fee shares in this manner.

 ## Backwards Compatibility

-The proposed earnings claiming algorithm maintains backwards compatability because the old earnings claiming algorithm will be used for delegators up until the first round at which their orchestrator stores cumulative values that can be used for the new earnings claiming logic.
+The proposed earnings claiming algorithm maintains backwards compatability because the old earnings claiming algorithm will be used for delegators up until the first round at which their transcoder stores cumulative values that can be used for the new earnings claiming logic.

 ## Test Cases